xtech/design-openmower-branding/README.md

 ## AI integration

-The file `public/openmower-ai-tokens.json` (also downloadable from the live demo) contains the complete design system in a structured format designed for AI consumption.
+The file `public/openmower-ai-tokens.json` contains the complete design system in a structured format designed for AI consumption.
 It includes:

 - All color tokens with hex values and usage notes
 - Typography scale with sizes, weights, and letter-spacing